Jaseci-Labs/jaseci/support/guide/getting_started/installation.md

 python3 --version
 pip3 --version
 ```
 If these packages are installed they will return a version number.
-Move to step x if a version number is present.
+Move to step 7 if a version number is present.

 6.Install Python3 and pip3 by running the following:
 ```